DataDog/nginx-datadog/example/README.md

 Nginx Version
 -------------
-The Nginx version and target system can be specified by setting the `NGINX_IMAGE_TAG` environment variable.
-The value of the environment variable is the tag of the corresponding [nginx Docker image][1], without the "nginx:" prefix.
+The Nginx version and target system can be specified by setting the `BASE_IMAGE` environment variable.
+The value of the environment variable is the name of a Docker image where nginx is installed or can be installed using the native package manager.

-For example, the default value for `NGINX_IMAGE_TAG` in this example is `1.23.1`, which indicates compatibility with Nginx 1.23.1 running on Debian, as per [nginx:1.23.1][2].
+For example, the default value for `BASE_IMAGE` in this example is `nginx:1.23.1-alpine`, which indicates compatibility with Nginx 1.23.1 running on Alpine, as per [nginx:1.23.1-alpine][2].

 Setting `NGINX_IMAGE_TAG` to `1.23.1-alpine` would indicate compatibility with Nginx 1.23.1 running on Alpine, as per [nginx:1.23.1-alpine][3].